salmakiranabila76/UI-UX_Nabila-Salma-Kirana/16. UX Researcher/resume.md

 - Engineering (engineers, Q&A people, tech support)
 - Business (upper management, product managers, marketing people, sales people) _Stakeholder circles it's our research_ by Tomer Sharon

+when to do researcher?

+_idea generation > screening > idea evaluation > development > product evaluation_
+- exploratory : to discovery opportunities for new initiative
+- generative : to understand more between several and concepts
+- evaluative : to discover area for improvement

+Create goals :
+1. understand the background
+  - ask your stakeholders what they want to learn
+  - collect and study the available data first (google analytic data, heatmap, etc)

+2. write down the goal
+  - try to be concise and narrow down the goals to a spesific aspect of users behaviour/attitudes